Marija Ugrica: Junior Eurovision and FeDemus

 Marija started her professional career in 2005, when she participated in the Serbian National Final for Junior Eurovision Song Contest 2005 with the song Geografija.
 That was the first Serbian National Final for Junior Eurovision, and it was organised by Decji Kulturni Centar Beograd, like FeDemus is now, so Marija was given the song to sing it at competition.
 She didn't win, but the public remembered her voice and appearance.
 After that, she started to participate in many other festivals and competitions.
 Marija became a member of the RTS children choir.

 She participated at FeDemus, a competition for kids and their own songs in 2007, when she sang Zvezdana noć (a song by Filip Trajanovski), and in the next year, 2008, she won that contest as a solo participant with the beautiful ballad Noć puna zvezda.
 In the same year, she entered many other festivals.
 One of them was again the Serbian national final for Junior Eurovision Song Contest 2008.
 She participated with Mateja Mihailović, also a member of the choir, with the song Istina je.
 They finished in 2nd place.

 Marija Ugrica at Serbian National Final, Junior Eurovision 2009.

 From 2005 to 2009, she won many awards as a singer and pianist.
 Some of them are Zlatna sirena 2005–2009, Talenti Vračara 2006–2008, and many others.
-Marija decided to participate in the National Final for Junior Eurovision again, so she sent the song Hajde da sanjamo to concours, and she was selected with nine other competitors by the music committee of RTS.
+Marija decided to participate in the National Final for Junior Eurovision again, so she sent in the song Hajde da sanjamo, and she was selected along with nine other competitors by the music committee of RTS.
 Unfortunately, she got sick two days before the contest.
 She could not even talk or sing, but she decided to participate anyway.
 Marija finished in 8th place.

 Marija sent one of the songs she made for National final 2009 to FeDemus 2009.
 The song is called Ljubav opet dobija and it is a R'n'B ballad.
 The organisers gave Marija a duet partner, 17 years old Filip Trajanovski, participant of Serbian national finals and FeDemus, and Serbian teen rap musician, also known as Phil:T. The contest was held in October 2009.
-Marija and Filip, who got seek on the day of contest and was not present on the stage, won that contest sharing the first place with another girl.
+Marija and Filip, who got sick on the day of contest and was not present on the stage, won that contest sharing the first place with another girl.

-The next year, 2010, Marija decided not to participate at National Final for Junior Eurovision, but anyway she did perform on that stage again, as a part of children choir who sang the back vocals for the group Ništa Lično (Serbian representatives at Junior Eurovision 2009, performing their song Onaj Pravi.
+The next year, 2010, Marija decided not to participate at National Final for Junior Eurovision, but anyway she did perform on that stage again, as a part of a children's choir who sang the backing vocals for the group Ništa Lično (Serbian representatives at Junior Eurovision 2009, performing their song Onaj Pravi.